rhysmoggs/ms3-cocktail/README.md

         recipes = list(mongo.db.recipes.find())
         return render_template("recipes.html", recipes=recipes)
     ```
-16. in terminal, write `touch cocktails/templates/recipes.html`
+16. In terminal, write `touch cocktails/templates/recipes.html`
+17. In "recipes.html" add your website content here (use templates and link "base.html" to all other pages etc)
+18. In terminal, "python3 run.py" to view your work.
+19. add, commit, push.

 Linking the databases: